-Group 1 At-will or contract Department Heads and Assistant Departmer nt Heads, ir ndependent ele ected offi cials, and Board of Supervis sors Memb ers Group 2 Λt will I Inc nrecented
+Group 1 At-will or contract Department Heads and Assistant

+Department Heads, independent elected officials, and Board

+of Supervisors Members

-- Group 2 At-will Unrepresented
+Group 2 At-will Unrepresented

-- Group 3 General Unrepresented Management
+Group 3 General Unrepresented Management

-- Group 4 Confidential
+Group 4 Confidential

-- Group 5 Other Unrepresented
+Group 5 Other Unrepresented

-- Supervisor's Board Assistants and Supervisor's Legislative Group 6 Assistants
+Group 6 Supervisor's Board Assistants and Supervisor's Legislative Assistants

 - Sec.
 102 Reallocation.
-Changes to the allocation of classifications among these Groups may be made by the County Executive Officer upon the recommendation of the Human Resources Director.
+Changes to the allocation of classifications among these Groups may be made by the County Executive Officer upon the recommendation of the Human Resources Director. - Sec.

-- Sec.
 103 Non-Discrimination.
 The provisions of this Resolution will be applied equally to all employees without unlawful discrimination based upon sex (including pregnancy and medical conditions related to pregnancy), age, race, color, religion, national origin, ancestry, disability (mental and physical), medical condition, marital status, military and veteran status, denial of family and medical care leave, gender (including gender identity and gender expression), or sexual orientation, or any other classes protected by law.